 Center for the Study of Higher Education

-Director of the Center for the Study of Higher Education: Dr. Gary Rhoades.
+The director of the Center for the Study of Higher Education is Professor Regina Deil-Amen.

 Established in 1977, the Center for the Study of Higher Education offers flexible, interdisciplinary, and individualized master of arts and doctor of philosophy degree programs with concentrations in comparative higher education, organization and administration, college access, and student affairs.

 It is with absolute pleasure that we welcome a new professor to our faculty – Dr. Judy Marquez Kiyama!!

 Raised just northeast of Tucson, she has left University of Denver to return to the place she calls home to start a position at the University of Arizona as the Associate Vice Provost for Faculty Development.

 A nationally renowned scholar, Judy joins our Center with an appointment as a Full Professor!